Wells Fargo tops Wall Street 1Q targets, earning $5 billion

 The quarter saw the collapse of two banks that rattled the financial sector and the broader stock market.
 Wells Fargo participated with other banks in pumping $30 billion in deposits into First Republic Bank in a so far successful effort to prevent a third failure.

-Wells earned $5 billion, or $1.23 per share, in the three months ended March 31, beating analyst projections by 10 cents a share.
-Revenue of $20.7 billion topped Wall Street’s target of $20.1 billion.
+Wells said Friday that it earned $5 billion, or $1.23 per share, in the three months ended March 31, beating analyst projections by 10 cents a share.
+Revenue of $20.7 billion topped Wall Street’s target of $20.1 billion, a 17% increase.

-Revenue and profit also came in well ahead of last year’s first quarter, when the San Francisco-based bank posted net earnings of $3.8 billion, or 91 cents per share, on revenue of $17.7 billion.
+Wells’ profit rose 32% from last year, when the San Francisco-based bank posted net earnings of $3.8 billion, or 91 cents per share.

 Wells, which until recently was the U.S.’s biggest mortgage lender, set aside $643 million for potential loan losses, specifically commercial real estate loans, credit cards and auto loans.

+Credit card revenue was up 3% to $1.3 billion in the period while personal lending rose 9% to $318 million.

+Like other banks, Wells has benefitted from the Federal Reserve’s aggressive interest rate hikes as the central bank tries to tamp down the highest inflation in four decades.
+Fed officials have signaled that they may raise the central bank’s main borrowing rate another quarter point this year which would bring it slightly above 5%.

 Wells is still trying to exit the strict federal guidelines imposed in 2018 that sets its asset cap at just under $2 billion after a series of scandals, including the uncovering of millions of fake checking accounts its employees opened to meet sales quotas.
-That order was expected to last only a year or two, but additional improprities have surfaced and regulators have been skeptical about the bank’s efforts to clean up its act.
+That order was expected to last only a year or two, but additional improprieties have surfaced and regulators have been skeptical about the bank’s efforts to clean up its act.